Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

-\mypar{Schema Hierarchy (SH)} Such pattern considers a table $T_F$ whose primary key is a foreign key to a table $T_E$.
+\mypar{Schema Hierarchy (SH)} This pattern captures the most common case of ISA (i.e., the parent-child E-R relation between entities) between entities.
+It considers a table $T_F$ whose primary key is a foreign key referring the primary key of a table $T_E$.
 Then, $T_F$ is mapped to a class $C_F$ in the ontology that is a sub-class of the class $C_E$ to which $T_E$ is mapped.
-Hence, $C_F$ ``inherits'' the template $\iri_E$ of $C_E$, so that the instances of the two classes are ``compatible''. \\ \textsl{Example}: An entity Student in an ISA relation with an entity Person. \\ \textsl{References}: This pattern goes beyond \dm, and is first discussed in Mirror (but not in the form presented here) and BootOX.
+Hence, $C_F$ ``inherits'' the template $\iri_E$ of $C_E$, so that the instances of the two classes are ``compatible''.
+Note that we here discuss the case where both the child and the parent tables are maintained in the database schema.
+Other strategies for handling ISAs between entities might be considered as well~\cite{HaMo10}. \\ \textsl{Example}: An entity Student in an ISA relation with an entity Person.